-- 30. (1) The criteria for evaluating the technical aspect of a proposal shall include the following: - (a) technical soundness; - (b) compliance with environmental standards under any written law; - (c) operational feasibility; - (d) quality of services and measures to ensure continuity; - (e) any other prescribed criteria. - (2) The criteria for evaluating financial and commercial aspects of a proposal shall include the following: - (a) the present value of proposed user levies, unit prices and other charges over the agreement period; - (b) the present value of proposed direct payments by the contracting authority, if any; - (c) the costs for design and construction activities, annual operation and maintenance costs, present value of capital costs and operation and maintenance costs; - (d) the soundness of the proposed financial arrangements; - (e) the extent of acceptance of the negotiable contractual terms proposed by a contracting authority in the request for technical proposals; - (f) the social and economic benefit of the proposals; and - (g) any other prescribed criteria.
+- 30. (1) The criteria for evaluating the technical aspect of a proposal shall include the following: - (a) technical soundness; - (b) compliance with environmental standards under any written 20 law; - (c) operational feasibility; - (d) quality of services and measures to ensure continuity; - (e) any other prescribed criteria.

+- (2) The criteria for evaluating financial and commercial aspects of a proposal shall include the following: - (a) the present value of proposed user levies, unit prices and other charges over the agreement period; - (b) the present value of proposed direct payments by the 30 contracting authority, if any; - (c) the costs for design and construction activities, annual operation and maintenance costs, present value of capital costs and operation and maintenance costs; - (d) the soundness of the proposed financial arrangements; 35 - (e) the extent of acceptance of the negotiable contractual terms proposed by a contracting authority in the request for technical proposals; - (f) the social and economic benefit of the proposals; and - (g) any other prescribed criteria.

-- 31. (1) An evaluation committee shall, on receipt of proposals under this Part, review each proposal in accordance with the evaluation criteria and, the relative weight accorded to each such criteria and the evaluation set out in the request for proposals. - Evaluation of proposal - (2) An evaluation committee shall rank all responsive proposals on the basis of the evaluation criteria and award the preferred bidder status to the bidder that has attained the best ranking. - (3) The ranking referred to under subsection (2) shall form part of the evaluation report. - (4) The evaluation committee shall submit an evaluation report to the contracting authority. - (5) The contracting authority shall on receipt of the evaluation report submit the report to the Public-Private Partnership Office as prescribed. - (6) The Public-Private Partnership Office shall submit the evaluation report to the Technical Committee for consideration. - (7) The Technical Committee shall, on consideration of the report make a recommendation to the Council who shall approve or reject the evaluation report. - (8) The Council shall, on approval of the evaluation report under subsection (7), direct the contracting authority to commence negotiations with the preferred bidder. - 32.
-(1) A contracting authority shall invite a preferred bidder for negotiations of the public-private partnership agreement, except that the negotiations shall not-
+- Evaluation of proposal - 31.
+(1) An evaluation committee shall, on receipt of proposals under this Part, review each proposal in accordance with the evaluation criteria and, the relative weight accorded to each such criteria and the evaluation set out in the request for proposals. - 5 (2) An evaluation committee shall rank all responsive proposals on the basis of the evaluation criteria and award the preferred bidder status to the bidder that has attained the best ranking. - (3) The ranking referred to under subsection (2) shall form part of the evaluation report. - 10 (4) The evaluation committee shall submit an evaluation report to the contracting authority. - (5) The contracting authority shall on receipt of the evaluation report submit the report to the Public-Private Partnership Office as prescribed. - 15 (6) The Public-Private Partnership Office shall submit the evaluation report to the Technical Committee for consideration. - (7) The Technical Committee shall, on consideration of the report make a recommendation to the Council who shall approve or reject the evaluation report. - 20 (8) The Council shall, on approval of the mevaluation report under subsection (7), direct the contracting authority to commence negotiations with the preferred bidder. - 32.
+(1) A contracting authority shall invite a preferred bidder for negotiations of the public-private partnership agreement, except 25 that the negotiations shall not include contractual terms that were stated as non negotiable in the request for a proposal. - (2) The negotiations under subsection (1) shall not exceed ninety days. - (3) Despite subsection (2), a contracting authority may, twenty-30 one days prior to the lapse of the ninety days referred to under subsection (2), on justifiable grounds shown, apply to the Public-Private Partnership Office, in writing, to extend the period for negotiations. - (4) The Director-General may, on receipt of an application 35 under subsection (3), grant or reject the application. - (5) The Director-General shall, where the Director-General rejects an application under subsection (3), state the reasons for the rejection. - (6) A contracting authority shall, where it becomes clear to 40 the contracting authority that the negotiations with the bidder may not result in an agreement, inform the bidder of the intention to terminate the negotiations and give reasonable time as prescribed to formulate the bidder's best and final offer.